nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * stores the TAlent Assistant™'s data i.e., all `Candidate` objects (which are contained in a `UniqueCandidateList` object).
 * stores the currently 'selected' `Candidate` objects (e.g., results of a `find` or `sort` query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Candidate>` that can be 'observed' e.g. the UI can be bounded to this list so that the UI automatically updates when the data in the list change.
 * stores Candidates' `Interview` objects (which are contained in a `UniqueInterviewList` object).
+* stores the currently 'selected' `Interview` objects as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Interview>` that can be 'observed' e.g. the UI can be bounded to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)